awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.md

 ## How DynamoDB Auto Scaling Works<a name="AutoScaling.HowItWorks"></a>

 **Note**
-To get started quickly with DynamoDB auto scaling, see [Using the AWS Management Console With DynamoDB Auto Scaling](AutoScaling.Console.md)\.
+To get started quickly with DynamoDB auto scaling, see [Using the AWS Management Console with DynamoDB Auto Scaling](AutoScaling.Console.md)\.

 The following diagram provides a high\-level overview of how DynamoDB auto scaling manages throughput capacity for a table: